jeremy-rifkin/Sorting-Benchmarks/README.md

 We've implemented numerous algorithms, variations on algorithms, and hybrid algorithms to test.

-Algorithm list: bubblesort, cocktail-shaker sort, selectionsort, insertionsort, shellsort (many variations for different gap sequences), heapsort (top-down and bottom-up variations), mergesort, quicksort, radixsort.
+Algorithm list: bubblesort, cocktail-shaker sort, selectionsort, insertionsort, shellsort, heapsort, mergesort, quicksort, introsort, timsort, and radixsort.
+Some of these have many variations: for example heapsort has top-down and bottom-up implementations and shellsort has several variations for various gap sequences.

 We've put effort into optimizing all these algorithms, however, there is room for improvement.
 Rust's builtin `sort_unstable` substantially out-performs all of our algorithms (with the exception